Robotic-Assisted Laparoscopic Radical Prostatectomy

 - Open surgery resulted in lower rates of incontinence and erectile dysfunction.
 The overall rate was 4.7% for laparoscopic surgery and 2.1% for open surgery.

-If you have prostate cancer and are looking for a surgeon that can perform robot-assisted laparoscopic surgery, then call Urology of Greater Atlanta or make an appointment online today.
+If you have prostate cancer and are looking for a surgeon that can perform robot-assisted laparoscopic radical surgery, then call Urology of Greater Atlanta or make an appointment online today!

-The expert surgeons not only have experience in treating complex men’s health issues but also women’s health conditions using robotic-assisted procedures, such as robotic-assisted Sacrocolpopexy for pelvic prolapse.
+Our board-certified urologists have experience in treating complex men’s health issues and women’s health conditions using robotic-assisted procedures, such as robotic-assisted sacrocolpopexy for pelvic prolapse.
+Contact one of our many offices conveniently located throughout Georgia for more information.